He nui maunga, e kore e taea te whakaneke. He nui ngaru moana, mā te ihu o te waka e wāhi.

 A great mountain cannot be moved.
 But the canoe’s bow can find a way through the great waves

 This directory has been developed to support young people and their loved ones living with a serious illness and those who are receiving end-of-life care.
 Although hosted on the AYA Cancer Network website, many of these resources and links are also helpful for young people with a serious illness other than cancer.
-Where applicable, the eligibility criteria for each resource has been highlighted in green.
+Where applicable, the eligibility criteria for each resource are specified.

 Helpful Printables